Steps to Form an Iowa Nonprofit Corporation

 Your Iowa nonprofit will need a registered agent.
 A registered agent is an individual or an entity that accepts official government documents or legal papers on your behalf.
 Your registered agent must have a physical street address in Iowa and be available at the address during regular business hours.

 You could be your own registered agent or spend hours looking for one.
 However, your time would better be spent on other important aspects of your Iowa nonprofit corporation.
 ZenBusiness offers a registered agent service.
 Our registered agent providers will accept documents and post them to your ZenBusiness dashboard so you can download them at your convenience.

-File Articles of Incorporation with Iowa
+Step 4: File Articles of Incorporation with Iowa

 Next, file your nonprofit Articles of Incorporation with the Iowa Secretary of State.
 The state doesn’t provide a sample form to use when creating your Iowa nonprofit’s Articles of Incorporation.
 You’ll need to look at the Iowa Nonprofit Corporation Act and Iowa code 504.202.
 These detail what you’ll need to include, such as:

 - The address of your registered agent